ibm-watson-data-lab/slack-analytics/slack-stats/README.md

     > Note: Alchemy's free plan allows for up to 1,000 API invocations per day.
 Once the limit is reached (`{"error":"daily-transaction-limit-exceeded","code":400}`) the keyword collection process is stopped.

-    Run `collect-keyword-stats.js` and specify the location of the extracted message files and the Slack team name as parameters.
-To do so, cd into your `slack-stats` directory and then run:
+    cd into your `slack-stats` directory.
+Then (after entering the path to your extracted message files and team name again) run:

    ```
     $ node --expose-gc collect-keyword-stats.js -d </path/to/extracted/zip-file/> -n <slack-team-name>